Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: The beginning of eternity, the end of time and space; the beginning of every end, and the end of every place.
 What am I?
 (Answer: The letter “E“.
 The beginning of Eternity, the end of timE and spacE; the beginning of every End, and the end of every placE)

+🧩 Riddle #3:
+Riddle: Dark with white markings, And smooth like a rock.
+Where learning occurs, I help convey thought.
+What am I?
+(Answer: It's in classrooms Blackboard or chalkboard)